 An open-sided pavilion overlooking the ocean at the far end of the garden provides an alternative living and dining space, and it's here that many of your meals are likely to be served, although candlelit dinners under palm trees and stars on the seaside deck are also very special.

 It comes as no surprise that Villa Maya is a much-sought-after wedding venue.
-The beautifully ornate, antique wooden joglo within the villa's grounds, complete with delightful bedroom, living and dining space, a kitchen and an 8-metre private pool, makes the ultimate honeymoon suite, while the joglo's large lawn space and waterfront deck provide the perfect backdrop for the most romantic of nuptials.
+The beautifully ornate, antique wooden joglo within the villa's grounds, complete with delightful bedroom, living and dining space, a kitchen and a 9-metre private pool, makes the ultimate honeymoon suite, while the joglo's large lawn space and waterfront deck provide the perfect backdrop for the most romantic of nuptials.

 Being one of three private homes for rental on the exclusive Majapahit Beach Villas estate, fully staffed by a professional team including a manager, personal on-call butlers, a chef and daily housekeeping, Villa Maya is perfect for groups of friends, families with older children, brides and grooms and wedding guests.